1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-Normally, when an ad is clicked on your website, then the user directly reaches the ad’s landing page.
-But if the double click penalty is levied on your website, then a button with the text “Visit Site” will appear over the ad whenever a user clicks it.
+Normally, when an ad is clicked on your website, the user directly reaches the ad’s landing page.
+But if the double click penalty is levied on your website, a button with the text “Visit Site” will appear over the ad whenever a user clicks it.

 The user has to click the “Visit Site” to reach the ad’s link.
-It is Google’s way of confirming whether the user actually wants to click the ad or is it an accidental/invalid click.
+It is Google’s way of confirming whether the user wants to click the ad or is it an accidental/invalid click.

 DoubleClick Penalty

 Although Google doesn’t consider it as a punitive measure, the additional friction created by the button causes a significant decline in the ad’s CTR, resulting in reduced revenue.
-The existing earnings are also deducted for the invalid clicks.
+The existing earnings are also deducted for invalid clicks.

-Why Does Google Impose the Two-click Penalty?
+Why Does Google Impose the Two-Click Penalty?

 Content mimicing ads